psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `token_type` - the type of the access token
 * `expires_in` - when the access token expires
 * `scope` - the scope granted with the access token
+*  `state` - the state value as sent by the client in the authorization request

-The JWT also contains further data utilized to secure the transmission:
+Every JWT response document also contains further data utilized to secure the transmission:

 * `iss` - the issuer URL of the authorization server that created the response
 * `aud` - the client_id of the client the response is intended for
 * `exp` - expiration of the JWT
-* `s_hash` - the hash of the state value as defined in FAPI Part 2

-Note: The `state` parameter value is not included in the JWT because it functions as trust anchor to identify and check the authenticity of the authorization response _before_ the JWT is processed by the client.
-The `s_hash` claim of the JWT will provide a cryptographically protected binding between the state and the response parameters contained in the JWT.

 The following example shows an JWT for response type "code":